 I applied online.
 The process took 1 day.
 I interviewed at FrontRange Solutions (Pleasanton, CA) in April 2011.

 Writer, Manager, and technical expert conducted 1/1 interviews.
 Three half-hour sessions, with each asking different range of questions.
 Most questions involved information gathering, problem solving.
 Two of the three interviewers were conversational.
 The technical reviewer appeared uncomfortable with the process.

-I applied through a recruiter and the process took 1 week - interviewed at FrontRange Solutions in March 2011.
+I applied through a recruiter.
+The process took a week.
+I interviewed at FrontRange Solutions (Pleasanton, CA) in March 2011.

 - I was asked to look at some code and tell what the intent was.
 1 Answer

 I was able to negotiate and the hiring manager met my asking salary.
 I didn't go into benefits too much other than how much was paid for by the employer and how much was I expected to pay out-of-pocket.